 We found that we had to figure out several major things as we prepared to give up our home and all of our possessions.
 If we are homeless…where do we have new passports sent?
 What about phones that work anywhere?
 How about something to track us if we are hiking and get lost or turned around?
 How are we going to get to places if we have several bags to carry?
 Since other countries have television programming in their local language, how do we watch TV or catch up on movies?
 And how long can we stay in these countries, anyway?
 What will we do about prescriptions if we are away from the US for a year?
 And if I get sick….?

-Here are some things we have worked out/figured out over the past year or so.
+Here are some things we have worked out/figured out since we started traveling full time.
 We hope it helps if you are planning extensive travel.

 International Phone Plans – Google Fi or T-Mobile